 Important Dates for the MacLauchlan family

 This web page shows only a small excerpt of our MacLauchlan research.
-Another 189 words (14 lines of text) covering the years 1292, 1600 and are included under the topic Early MacLauchlan History in all our PDF Extended History products and printed products wherever possible.
+Another 104 words (7 lines of text) covering the years 1292, 1600 and are included under the topic Early MacLauchlan History in all our PDF Extended History products and printed products wherever possible.

 MacLauchlan Spelling Variations

 Spelling variations were extremely common in medieval names, since scribes from that era recorded names according to sound rather than a standard set of rules.
 MacLauchlan has appeared in various documents spelled MacLachlan, Lachlan, MacLachlane, McGlothan, McGlothin, MacLauchlan, MacLauchlane, MacLauchlin, MacLaughlin, Lauchlan and many more.

 Early Notables of the MacLauchlan family (pre 1700)

 More information is included under the topic Early MacLauchlan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the MacLauchlan family to Ireland

 Some of the MacLauchlan family moved to Ireland, but this topic is not covered in this excerpt.

 Another 66 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.